On-Demand Application Rules

 Windows Modern UI

-If an On-Demand Application Rule is triggered, Privilege Management for Windows references the check box labeled Apply the On-Demand Application Rules to the "Run as administrator".
-If the box is checked, Privilege Management for Windows intercepts the Run as administrator option in the right-click context menu and overrides it.
+If an On-Demand Application Rule is triggered, Endpoint Privilege Management for Windows references the check box labeled Apply the On-Demand Application Rules to the "Run as administrator".
+If the box is checked, Endpoint Privilege Management for Windows intercepts the Run as administrator option in the right-click context menu and overrides it.
 The labeling of the option doesn’t change in this instance.
-If the box is unchecked, Privilege Management for Windows does not intercept the option to Run as Administrator.
+If the box is unchecked, Endpoint Privilege Management for Windows does not intercept the option to Run as Administrator.

-Privilege Management for Windows also references the check box labeled Hide "Run as" and "Run as administrator" commands in the Classic Shell context menu.
+Endpoint Privilege Management for Windows also references the check box labeled Hide "Run as" and "Run as administrator" commands in the Classic Shell context menu.
 If it is checked, these options, where present, are hidden from the right-click context menu.
-Privilege Management for Windows does not continue process additional Application Rules.
+Endpoint Privilege Management for Windows does not continue process additional Application Rules.

 Windows Classic Shell

-If an On-Demand Application Rule is triggered, Privilege Management for Windows references the check box in the Classic Shell Context Menu Options section labeled Apply custom on-demand option to the Classic Shell context menu (this won’t affect the "Run as administrator" option).
-If the box is checked, Privilege Management for Windows adds a new option to the right-click context menu that you configured in the Classic Shell Context Menu Option section, for example, Run with Privilege Management.
+If an On-Demand Application Rule is triggered, Endpoint Privilege Management for Windows references the check box in the Classic Shell Context Menu Options section labeled Apply custom on-demand option to the Classic Shell context menu (this won’t affect the "Run as administrator" option).
+If the box is checked, Endpoint Privilege Management for Windows adds a new option to the right-click context menu that you configured in the Classic Shell Context Menu Option section, for example, Run with Endpoint Privilege Management.

-Privilege Management for Windows also references the check box labeled Hide "Run as" and "Run as administrator" commands in the Classic Shell context menu.
+Endpoint Privilege Management for Windows also references the check box labeled Hide "Run as" and "Run as administrator" commands in the Classic Shell context menu.
 If it is selected, these options, where present, are hidden from the right-click context menu.
-Privilege Management for Windows does not continue to process additional Application Rules.
+Endpoint Privilege Management for Windows does not continue to process additional Application Rules.

 Unlike Application Rules, the On-Demand Rules list only receives the assigned privileges if the user launches a relevant application using the context menu.